Dewphi/PokeAPI-Test/README.md

 ## Electron App

 Run `electron .` to launch the app as an electron app.
+Make sure that the base href in your `index.html` file in your `dist` folder is set to `<base href="./">`.

 ## Building the Electron App

 Run `npm run build:windows` to build an executable file.
 However if you start the app, it will show an error in the console, telling you that the app is unable to load local files and I was unable to resolve this issue yet.
-If you want to actually see und use this app, start it from VSCode via `electron .`
+If you want to actually see und use this app, start it from VSCode via `electron .`.